fontis/fontis_ewayau/README.md

 Fontis eWAY Australia
 =====================

+**Note:** This extension is **abandoned** and no longer maintained.
+It only supports Magento 1 and we have no plans to undertake development of a Magento 2 version.

 Extension which provides Magento integration with the eWAY Australia payment gateway.

-Further documentation is available from the [Fontis eWAY Australia](http://www.fontis.com.au/magento/extensions/eway-australia) page on our website.